staticallyio/statically/privacy.md

 We may use third-party Service Providers to monitor and analyze the use of our Service.

-*   **Marsble Pixel** for **staticaly.com**
+*   **Marsble Pixel** for **statically.io**

     For more information on the privacy practices of Marsble, please visit the following web page: [https://marsble.com/privacy](https://marsble.com/privacy)

-*   **Google Analytics** for **staticaly.com**

-    Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
-Google uses the data collected to track and monitor the use of our Service.
-This data is shared with other Google services.
-Google may use the collected data to contextualize and personalize the ads of its own advertising network.

-    You can opt-out of having made your activity on the Service available to Google Analytics by installing the Google Analytics opt-out browser add-on.
-The add-on prevents the Google Analytics JavaScript (ga.js, analytics.js, and dc.js) from sharing information with Google Analytics about visits activity.

-    For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: [https://policies.google.com/privacy?hl=en](https://policies.google.com/privacy?hl=en)

 ### CDN for main site (Content Delivery Network)

-We use third-party Service Providers to serve all of our traffic under the domain **staticaly.com**.
+We use third-party Service Providers to serve all of our traffic under the domain **statically.io**.
 This means all of these providers have access to your IP address and other information sent by your web browser.
 This information is used for analytics and security purposes.
 Neither we nor our providers track any individual user.

 *   **Netlify**